StatCan/egp-crn/docs/source/road_network_collapse/topology_validation.rst

 Overview
 ========

-The NRN must be topologically correct to facilitate its usage in downstream EGP tasks in addition to satisfying road network requirements such as routability.
+The CRN must be topologically correct to facilitate its usage in downstream CRN tasks in addition to satisfying NRN and NGD specific network requirements such as routability.

 Resources
 ---------